Wisconsin Backpacking

 CAMPING TYPE

-Kickapoo River Valley from Hanson Rock |
+Kickapoo River, Hanson Rock

-Kickapoo Valley Reserve (KVR) is a massive land reserve in the driftless area along the scenic Kickapoo River between Ontario and La Farge.
+The Kickapoo Valley Reserve (KVR) is a massive land reserve in the driftless area along the scenic Kickapoo River between Ontario and La Farge.
 Hikers can connect a web of equestrian, mountain bike, and hiking trails together to form long multi-day hikes.
 KVR has several trailside rustic campsites that can be reserved at the Visitor Center.
 The area includes steep hill climbs and river and stream fords which hikers must negotiate.
 I’ll provide a beginner loop itinerary, but as always, feel free to use the KVR map to create your own multi-day plan.

-Reserve campsite “F” at the KVR Visitor Center.
-Park at campsite P on Weister Creek Road and hike the West Ridge Trail to the Hanson Rock Trail.
-Climb several hundred feet to Hanson Rock overlook and descend the south face to reach Campsite F. The campsite is shaded by trees and set against a stream.
-The site has a spring box for fresh water.
-Beware that the valley can flood fast in heavy rainstorms.
-On day two, hike counterclockwise on the West Ridge Trail to the Ice Cave Trail and then proceed up the Little Canada Trail to regain the West Ridge Trail and return to parking at Campsite P.
+DAY 1 (4.5-Miles): Park at Campsite P on Weister Creek Road and hike the Weest Ridge Trail to the Hanson Rock Trail.
+Slimb several hundred feet to Hanson Rock overlook and descend the south face to reach Campsite F. This campsite is shaded by trees and set against a stream and has a spring box for drinking water.
+Beware that the valley can flood fast in heavy reainstorms.

 COUNTY